Eric Cole (golfer): Professional career

 He won 56 times on the Minor League Golf Tour including winning the tour championship in 2009 and 2021.

 Cole earned his Korn Ferry Tour card in 2017 and played in eight events, making two cuts.
 His best finish was a tie for 39th place.
 He returned to the Korn Ferry Tour for the 2021 season and made 31 starts.
 His first top-10 finish came at the Savannah Golf Championship in October 2020, where he finished tied for third.
 He had five top-10s in the 2022 season, including two third-place finishes.

 Cole qualified for the 2021 U.S. Open at Torrey Pines Golf Course, where he missed the cut after rounds of 77-73.

 Cole finished tied for third in the 2022 Korn Ferry Tour Championship to earn his PGA Tour card for the 2023 season.
 In February, he finished tied with Chris Kirk atop the leaderboard of the Honda Classic before Kirk won with a birdie on the first playoff hole.
 He was voted as the PGA Tour Rookie of the Year for the 2022–23 season.
 At 35 years of age, Cole became the second oldest player to receive this award since its inception in 1990.
 Only Todd Hamilton, at 38 in 2004, had been older.

 Personal life

 Cole is the son of Bobby Cole, who won the Buick Open on the 1977 PGA Tour and had three top-10 finishes in major championships.
 In 1966, Cole's father, 18 years old, became the youngest winner ever of the British Amateur.
-Cole's mother, Laura Baugh, was the 1971 U.S. Women's Amateur champion, the youngest winner ever a 16 year old, and the 1973 LPGA Rookie of the Year.
+Cole's mother, Laura Baugh, was the 1971 U.S. Women's Amateur champion, the youngest winner ever at 16 years old, and the 1973 LPGA Rookie of the Year.